Your Australian World Expositions Connection

 - Celebrating Brisbane's World Expo '88 and World Expositions -

-Welcome to Celebrate 88 - Australia's leading centre for World Expo '88 - and World Expositions.
+Welcome to Celebrate 88 - Australia's leading centre for World Expo '88 - and Australia at World Expositions.

 And yet, there is still much more to be done.